kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 1: Use the existing Thanos object store or create a new dedicated object store

-This object store is where the ETL backups will be pushed to from the primary Kubecost instance.
+This object store is where the ETL backups will be pushed to from the primary cluster.

-### Step 2: Enable [ETL Backups](https://docs.kubecost.com/install-and-configure/install/etl-backup#google-cloud-storage) on the *primary only*.
+### Step 2: Enable [ETL Backups](https://docs.kubecost.com/install-and-configure/install/etl-backup#google-cloud-storage) on the *primary cluster only*.

 This will ensure we have all historical data in durable storage and it will create the directory the ETL Utils container needs in order to create the directory structure needed for Aggregator to pull the ETL from each respective cluster.